Why Hire a UNH Franklin Pierce School of Law Grad?

 The Difference Between Internships and Residencies

 Internships are generally summer positions for pay if the employer is a for-profit business, or for volunteer experience if the employer is a non-profit or state agency.
 A residency is a work placement for academic credit.
 The law school operates a robust residency program in which an employer and the law school Director of the Legal Residency Program co- supervise a student for a semester during which the student gains practical experience while working for the employer for academic credit.
 A residency may be paid or unpaid.
 We offer residencies only during the fall and spring semesters.
 Because ABA rules govern residency programs at all accredited law schools, a student or employer may not arrange a residency independently.
-All residencies must be approved by Professor Marcia Levy the Director of the Residency Program.
-She may be reached at marcia.levy@law.unh.edu or 603-513-5195.
+All residencies must be approved by Professor Kara Simard, the Interim Director of Legal Residencies.
+She may be reached at kara.simard@law.unh.edu or 603-513-5195.

 Additional Opportunities to Engage with Law Students